Depreciation of Solar Energy Property in MACRS

 The Modified Accelerated Cost Recovery System (MACRS), established in 1986, is a method of depreciation in which a business’ investments in certain tangible property are recovered, for tax purposes, over a specified time period through annual deductions.
 MACRS is the method of depreciation used for most property, though assets vary by class, which determines the depreciable life, or cost recovery period, of the property.
 Class depreciation timeframes vary between three and 50 years, depending on the certain type of property.
 Some examples of classes include television and radio broadcasting equipment, which qualify for a cost recovery period of five years and office furniture and equipment, which qualify for a cost recovery period of seven years.

 Qualifying solar energy equipment is eligible for a cost recovery period of five years.
-For equipment on which an Investment Tax Credit (ITC) or a 1603 Treasury Program grant is claimed, the owner must reduce the project’s depreciable basis by one-half the value of the 30% ITC.
+For equipment on which an Investment Tax Credit (ITC) grant is claimed, the owner must reduce the project’s depreciable basis by one-half the value of the 30% ITC.
 This means the owner is able to deduct 85 percent of his or her tax basis.

 Accelerated Depreciation Encourages Private Sector Investment